-3.3 Probity principles
+3.3 Ethics and Probity principles

-Procurement processes are visible, defensible and auditable.
+Probity is the evidence of ethical behaviour, and can be defined as complete and confirmed integrity, uprightness and honesty.
+Procurement processes must be visible, defensible and auditable.
 The integrity of the procurement process is upheld to ensure that stakeholders have utmost confidence that procurement outcomes can be justified and that policy and legislative obligations are being met.